Classic Deli Slaw With Sour Cream And Mayo

 This is the slaw you can only get at delis and diners.
-It's not the one Mom made.
 Creamy, slightly sweet and sour, wet, but not too runny.
 The secret is that it uses sour cream and mayo.
 It's a great accompaniment that will put out the fire of hot barbecue sauces, a great counterpoint to vinegar based sauces, it makes the perfect topping for pulled pork sandwiches, especially the vinegary East Carolina type, and West Virginia Slawdogs.
-First, read my article on The Zen of Slawsome Slaw.
+First, read my article on The Science of Slawsome Slaw.

 Yield.
 8 servings